Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Process.md

 fg 3
 ```

-To convert a foreground process to a background process, you can use Ctrl+Z. This operation pauses the process and allows you to resume it in the background using the bg command followed by the job number.
-For instance:
+To convert a foreground process to a background process, you can use Ctrl+Z. **This operation pauses the process and allows you to resume it in the background using the bg command followed by the job number.**

 ```bash
 bg 1